 Option 4: Adam and Eve are theological constructs, not literal humans

 This one gets the longest treatment since it can come under attack more often or is the least known among devout Bible readers.

 Let’s get real.
-The fact is that the author of Gen. 2-3 did not know and could not have known what happened 150,000 years ago, so his writing is a divinely inspired free interpretation or free narrative (story).
+The fact is that the author of Gen. 2-3 did not know and could not have known what happened 150,000 years ago, so his writing is a divinely inspired and infallible free interpretation or free narrative (story).
 His story parallels concepts in his cultural, cognitive environment of the ancient Near East.
 And his being divinely inspired does not mean that his intelligence or mind were cut out or short-circuited when he wrote.
 He was no android.

 He was part and parcel of his culture, which believed, for example, that the sky was a hard vault and the lights were “set” into it; the tree of life appears in Scripture as symbolic (Prov.
 3:18; 11:30; 13:12; 15:4; Rev. 2:7; 22:2; 22:19); the Garden in the surrounding culture and elsewhere in the Middle East meant a sacred space.
 And the snake in other nearby cultures was a chaos creature.
 Even Gen. 1 is really about a Sabbath lesson, so obsessing over six days of twenty-four hours or six long eons is misplaced.
 In other words, symbols and ancient, nonscientific beliefs about nature abound in Gen 1-3.
 Therefore Gen. 2-3 begs not to be taken with unbending literalism, but maybe with minimal literalism (e.g. the sun, moon and stars and animals exist, and Gen 1-3 agrees, so they can certainly be taken literally).
 It is unfair and anachronistic to impose modern science on an ancient text.